Investing in Green Technology Companies and Stocks

 Regardless of the form factor that batteries take, there is still lots of room for improvement.
 Investors continue to pour money into lithium-ion battery startups that are working on everything from performance to sustainability.
 Many startups are focused on improving just a single battery component – the cathode or the electrolyte, for example – with a focus on making their technologies easily fit into existing battery production processes.
 Others are working on how we might print batteries or make them flexible.
 Ultimately, it comes down to improving cycles (lifespan) and density (storing more energy).
 A recent innovation trend that’s been receiving an increasing amount of funding is silicon anodes for lithium batteries.
 These types of batteries promise to last more than 20% longer on a single charge.

 Aside from making lithium-ion batteries store more energy, there’s also a need to make them charge quicker and more conveniently.
 A number of companies are working on wireless charging so you don’t even need to plug your smartphone in.
 While there’s lots of innovation happening around wireless electricity, just beware of the touts telling you to invest in nanocrystal electricity stocks.
+For premium subscribers, we put together a list of The 8 Biggest Lithium Battery Stocks of 2028 and 3 Mid-Cap Global Battery Manufacturer Stocks.

 Another type of battery being developed by a number of companies is the solid-state battery which uses both solid electrodes and solid electrolytes, instead of the liquid or polymer electrolytes found in lithium-ion or lithium polymer batteries.
 One leading solid-state battery startup, Sakti3, was purchased by Dyson for $90 million in 2015.
 Since then, Dyson appears to be moving away from electric vehicles and more towards solid-state batteries, though they did write off a good chunk of the Sakti3 acquisition.
 Another startup, Cymbet, has taken in over $80 million in funding to develop the world’s smallest solid-state battery which is 100X smaller than coin cell batteries.